Scott Perry: 2018

-After ruling the state's congressional map an unconstitutional gerrymander, the Pennsylvania Supreme Court issued a new map for the 2018 elections.
+After ruling the state's congressional map unconstitutional as a gerrymander, the Pennsylvania Supreme Court issued a new map for the 2018 elections.
 Perry's district was renumbered the 10th and made significantly more compact than its predecessor.
 It lost most of the more rural and Republican areas of York County to the neighboring 11th district (the old 16th).
 To make up for the loss in population, it was pushed slightly to the north, absorbing the remainder of Democratic-leaning Dauphin County that had not been in the old 4th.
 On paper, the new district was less Republican than its predecessor.
 Had the district existed in 2016, Donald Trump would have won it with 52% of the vote to Hillary Clinton's 43%; Trump carried the old 4th with 58% of the vote.

 Pastor and Army veteran George Scott won the Democratic primary by a narrow margin and opposed Perry in the general election for the reconfigured 10th.
 The two debated in October before Perry won with 51.3% of the vote to Scott's 48.7%, with the new district boundaries taking effect in 2019.
 Perry held on by winning the district's share of his home county, York County, by 11,600 votes.